-Join Adam Crespi for an in-depth discussion in this video Adding surface texture with a bumped diffuse material, part of Materials and Lighting in Unity.
+Join Adam Crespi for an in-depth discussion in this video Adding surface texture with a bumped diffuse material, part of Unity: Materials and Lighting.

 In making games, we put a lot of detail into our texture, and that's how we get surfaces that are actually quite plain, to really look realistic.
 For example, most of the walls in this market look like a plaster, and it's dirty on the bottom.
 All of them have a material called Plaster Wall C. Which is what they were named in Maya.
 Or their diffuse map was called.
 We want to change these over from a Diffuse to a Bump Diffuse, as there's actually quite a bit of texture for that plaster.
 I'll roll up the Mesh Render, by clicking on the arrows here, and also the Collider, to bring that material a little bit higher up.